gplepage/vegas/doc/source/background.rst

     I = \int_0^1 dy\; J(y)\; f(x(y)),

-where the transformation |x(y)| is chosen to minimize the uncertainty in a Monte Carlo estimate of the transformed integral.
+where :math:`J(y)` is the Jacobian of the transformation.
-A simple Monte Carlo estimate of that integral is given by
+A simple Monte Carlo estimate of the transformed integral is given by

 .. math::